 First up, grab your swimsuit and get ready to unwind.
 You’re headed to Usva Spa for an outdoor relaxation experience inspired by a Nordic ritual dating back more than 2000 years.
 Perched on a hill overlooking the city, you’ll get a view of Moncton sprawled out below as you settle into vacation mode.

 We recommend booking ahead so you have plenty of time to explore downtown Moncton before a night on the town.
 This city has a phenomenal culinary scene, with more than a few tastebud-bending options to finish your day - ranging from modern Acadian to international.
-Check out a few favourites from Chef Rahil Rathod of Moncton:
+Check out a few favourites from Chef Rahil Rathod:

 Day 2, here we come!
 Wake up to a fresh café mocha and a crêpe Bénédicte at the local gem that is Café Archibald, then head off to your day’s jungle adventure: the Magnetic Hill Zoo.
 After all, if you’ve visited Moncton but didn’t come face-to-face with a full-size Amur Tiger, does it even count?